TetsuakiBaba/memberable/README.md

 ![screenshot](teaser.png)

 ## Installation
-1. Edit config.php file according to your env.
+1. Create and edit /config.php file according to your env.
-2. Edit mailer/PHPMailer.php file according to your smtp server.
+2. Create and edit mailer/config.php file according to your smtp server.
 3. upload *.php, mailer/*, images/* and scss/* to your server.
 4. open yourdomain.com/initialize_db.php in your browser.
 5. delete initialize_db.php file.